-All faculty and students engaged in such research should submit requests for IRB approval prior to beginning their work.
+All faculty and students engaged in such research involving human subjects, must submit requests for IRB review and approval prior to beginning their work.
 This requirement applies to all such research, regardless of the source of support.

 To submit a request for approval or to track or review information related to human subjects research, please use the eProtocol system: https://nd.keyusa.net/.
 NOTE: Access to the eProtocol system requires a Notre Dame NetID and password.

 Institutional Review Board

 On behalf of the University of Notre Dame, the Institutional Review Board’s (IRB) major role is to safeguard the rights and welfare of all human subjects who participate in research.
 Therefore, in compliance with federal law and institutional policy, all research projects involving human subjects or materials collected from humans (data, samples, etc.) must be reviewed and approved by the IRB.